 With over 780 hectares of reserve, there’s plenty of area to explore as well as kilometres of walking and cycling tracks.
 Stop by the Welcome Boardwalk to pick up a brochure which includes a map of the wetlands.
 We first venture out to Riverside Park, a 2.2 km drive from the entrance.
 (To find the park, follow the main road and turn left onto The Lane).
-It doesn’t take long until we feel like we’re miles away from everything.
-I actually forget we were on an island on the Hunter River.
+It doesn’t take long until you feel like you’re miles away from everything.
+You actually forget that you’re on an island on the Hunter River.

-We arrive at Riverside Park and we find a few families set up with picnics and fishing equipment.
+Arrive at Riverside Park and it’s likely that you’ll find a few families set up with picnics and fishing equipment.
 Judging by the number of fishing rods, it’s a popular spot to drop a line.

 There’s plenty of picnic facilities and places for kids to run around as well as toilet facilities.

-There’s great views of the North Arm of the Hunter River and I would have loved to have had a kayak to paddle around the waterways.
+There’s great views of the North Arm of the Hunter River and it would be a great spot if you have a kayak to paddle around the waterways.

 There’s also walking trails where you can amble down by the river or wander past the cows at City Farm.